 Support against inflation

-Money market accounts and high-yield savings accounts offer a higher APY than traditional checking and savings accounts.
-This may aid you in maintaining some of the value of your saved money during times of increased inflation.
+The higher APY you earn with money market accounts and high-yield savings accounts may help you maintain the value of your saved money during times of inflation.

 Additional features

 Money market and high-yield savings accounts offer greater flexibility and access to your money than a certificate of deposit (CD) or investments in the stock market.
-CDs and stock investments lock up your cash in financial products for a period of time.
-You might not be able to access your money without selling your stocks or waiting for the CD to reach its term.
+CDs lock up your cash for a period of time, and you could pay a penalty for withdrawing your funds early.
+Stock market investments require you to sell your investments to get your cash, which can take time and may not return the value you originally invested.

-Money market and high-yield savings accounts welcome an unlimited number of deposits but are subject to federal regulatory rules, which usually cap withdrawals at six per month.
-The limits were suspended due to the COVID-19 pandemic, but financial institutions might make their own rules about withdrawals or impose fees for going over maximum withdrawal limits.
+Money market and high-yield savings accounts welcome an unlimited number of deposits but are subject to federal regulatory rules that can cap withdrawals.
+Although these limits were suspended in 2020, financial institutions can make their own rules about withdrawals or impose fees for going over maximum withdrawal limits.

 5 important differences between money market and high-yield savings accounts

-Money market and high-yield savings accounts are similar in many ways, but there are some distinct differences.
+Although money market and high-yield savings accounts are similar in many ways, there are some distinct differences.

 Depending on your initial deposit amount and what you intend to use those funds for, these five differences might help you determine the account type of account that’s right for your financial goals.